ni/measurement-plugin-labview/docs/README.md

     ![Get Measurement Details VI](images/Get%20Measurement%20Details%20VI.png)

 4. Add the required configuration parameters to `Measurement Configuration.ctl`.
-By default, there is a single double array called `array in`.
+By default, there is a double array called `array in`.

     ![Measurement Configurations ctl](images/Measurement%20Configurations%20ctl.png)

 5. Add the required output parameters to `Measurement Results.ctl`.
-By default, there is a single double array called `array out`.
+By default, there is a double array called `array out`.

     ![Measurement Results ctl](images/Measurement%20Results%20ctl.png)